RodTol/Crossway/README.md

 When the white player begins their first turn, they will have two options:
 * placing a white piece wherever they prefer
-* stealing the black piece already placed on the board
+* calling the "Pie Rule", which means stealing the black piece already placed on the board

 If the second option is chosen, the players will effectively switch colours, and then the game will go on normally.